unboxedtechnology/presentations/PITCHME.md

 ## What is Git Pitch?

-A service that turns GitHub (or Bitbucket) repositories into interactive slideshows
+A service that turns GitHub (or Bitbucket) repositories into <span class="primary">interactive slideshows</span>

 #HSLIDE

-## OMG!
-Not another presentation tool!!
+## Really?!
+Not another presentation tool!
 That was my initial reaction <!-- .element: class="fragment" -->

 Get the tool out of the way and focus on content <!-- .element: class="fragment" -->